durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 ```

 In the view below ``#sort`` yields to a custom block of ``erb`` code that displays the contents of a
-different kind of collection (a list of todo lists) in an unordered list.
+different kind of collection (a list of todo lists) in an unordered list:

 ```erb
 <ul id="lists">